Fall in love with the charming Finnish archipelago

-The most famous island in Helsinki is Suomenlinna, which is listed on the UNESCO World Heritage List.
+The most famous island in Helsinki is Suomenlinna, listed on the UNESCO World Heritage List.
 The Suomenlinna sea fortress has played a significant role in the turning points in Finnish history, and the area has served in the defense of three different countries: Sweden, Russia, and Finland.

 Today, Suomenlinna is one of Helsinki's districts and is permanently inhabited by approximately 800 Helsinki residents.
-The eight different islands of the archipelago offer the visitors wonderful nature attractions, historical gems, and unforgettable taste experiences.
-You can explore the tunnels, walls, and cannons of the fortress independently or on guided walks.
+The eight different islands of the archipelago offer visitors wonderful nature attractions, historical gems, and unforgettable taste experiences.
+You can explore the tunnels, walls, and cannons independently or on guided walks.
 Suomenlinna, famous for its stunning scenery, is also a popular summer beach and picnic destination for Helsinki residents.

 One reason for the island's popularity is the ease of travel there.
 The ferry departing from the Helsinki Market Square operates between the mainland and Suomenlinna multiple times a day.
 The ferry connection is part of the public transport system, so you can use the normal HSL ticket to get there.

 Other unparalleled island adventure destinations in Helsinki include the small and atmospheric island Lonna, Pihlajasaari, a magnificent nature destination known as the villa island, and the captivating Vallisaari, famous for its wild meadows.